Let's See What This Guy Has Done...

 /posts/devops/how-to-handle-zombie-processes-in-ubuntu(an article about handling Linux zombie processes), opened at least twice, possibly confirming content. - 10:37:25 ~ 10:36:25: Visited

-/posts/cybersecurity/msf-bypass-test(likely an article on penetration testing or bypassing protection).
+/posts/cybersecurity/msf-bypass-test(possibly an article on penetration testing or bypassing defenses).

 - 10:37:22 ~ 10:37:33: Viewed